@CCCERAMICS INSTAGRAM

 A NEW COLLECTION COMES TO FRUITION

-The first iterations of Caroline Cole’s Bottle Collection pick up on the theme of Trompe L’oeil that has been a feature of many of her previous works.
-This time Caroline has experimented with slabs of gently textured colour, relying simply on the geometry of the shape to create trompe l’oeil effects.
+The first iterations of my Bottle Collection pick up on the theme of Trompe L’oeil that has been a feature of many of my previous works.
+This time I experimented with slabs of gently textured colour, relying simply on the geometry of the shape to create trompe l’oeil effects.

 31/08/21